AlterixAsi/GoogleSearchOptionIndexer/README.md

 pip install lxml

-in main to change the keyword go to the first searchIndex and change the string in there to change the amoun of searches you want the program to do change the int in the amount variable it has to be an even number
+in main to change the keyword go to the first searchIndex and change the string in there to change the amount of searches you want the program to do change the int in the amount variable it has to be an even number

 the xpath method is from https://gist.github.com/ergoithz/6cf043e3fdedd1b94fcf by ergoithz